 South Brisbane Creek

-The South Brisbane creek was causing problems as early as 1859, when the Council decided to deepen it to prevent stagnant water forming.
+The South Brisbane creek contributed largely to the problem and in 1859 the Council decided to deepen it to prevent stagnant water forming.
 By 1861, a drain was planned.
 In a Council meeting, T. B. Stephens spoke about the area.

 “This piece of land was a receptacle for mud, filth, and debris of all descriptions, and its presence had proved most detrimental to the health of the inhabitants of the locality, and deteriorated the value of property in the neighbourhood.
 The doctors had recommended numerous families to leave, so unwholesome was it rendered.”